BithreenGirlen/DxLibSpineViewer/README.md

 Left button click| Switch the animation.
 Left button drag| Move view-point.
 Middle button| Reset scale, speed, and view-point to default.
-Right button + middle button| Hide/show window's frame and menu bar.
+Right button + middle button| Hide/show window's frame and menu.
 Having hidden, the window goes to the origin of the primary display.
 Right button + left button| Move window.
 This works only when the window's frame/menu are hidden.
 Right button + mouse wheel| Switch the skin.

-## Key functions
+## Keyboard functions

 | Input  | Action  |
 | --- | --- |